nycjv321/bitly-client/README.md

-# A Simple Java Client for Bit.yl
+# A Simple Java Client for Bit.ly
 ## Example Usage

     // Expand the bit.ly using system arg values